geeksterin/WebAssignment/3-CSS/303-CSS-COLOR-MARKER/readme.md

 - Complete the project on freecodecamp
 - Copy the code to this repository
 - Host the project and provide the link in this README file

+# INSTRUCTIONS

+- Complete all above assignments in their respective folders
+- Html should be in `index.html` file and styling should be in `style.css` file